nrathifa/INFO3305_GROUP_PROJECT_G5/README.md

   &nbsp; 3.1 Homepage
   - Welcome Message: Greeting to users, introducing them to Libellum
-  - Navigation Menu: Easy to access to different sections of the applications such as Home, My      Books, Authors, Genres and Profile.
+  - Navigation Menu: Easy to access to different sections of the applications such as Home, Book, Genre and Profile.
   - Featured Books: Display a selection of popular or recommended books.
   - Search Bar: Allow users to quickly search for books by title or author.
   - User Login/Signup: Links or buttons to sign in or register.